Saskatchewan Association of Rural Municipalities Scholarship

 - Postdoctoral fellows may apply within five years of graduating with their Ph.D. degree

-A Founding Chairs Application Form including descriptions of: the proposed research project, how the proposed research project supports the Mission Statement of the Canadian Centre for Health and Safety in Agriculture, your role in the proposed project and career development activities.
+A Founding Chairs Application Form including descriptions of: the proposed research project, how the proposed research project supports the Mission Statement of the Canadian Centre for Rural and Agricultural Health, your role in the proposed project and career development activities.